karanpratapsingh/learn-go/README.md

 ### String

 In Go, a string is a sequence of bytes.

-They are declared either using double quotes or backticks which can span multiple lines
+They are declared either using double quotes or backticks which can span multiple lines.

 ```go
 var name string = "My name is Go"